Alistair Burt

-Alistair James Hendrie Burt (born 25 May 1955) is a Conservative British politician who served as Member of Parliament (MP) for North East Bedfordshire from 2001 until 2019.
+Alistair James Hendrie Burt (born 25 May 1955) is a Conservative British politician who has served as UK Envoy for Complex Consular Detentions since July 2026, and who served as Member of Parliament (MP) for North East Bedfordshire from 2001 until 2019.
 He was previously MP for his native Bury North in Greater Manchester from 1983 until 1997.
 Burt was Parliamentary Under Secretary of State then Minister of State at the Department of Social Security from 1992 to 1997, and Parliamentary Under Secretary of State at the Foreign and Commonwealth Office from 2010 to 2013.
 Burt was also Minister of State at the Department of Health from May 2015 to July 2016.

 First elected as a Conservative, Burt had the Conservative whip removed on 3 September 2019.
 On 29 October he was one of ten Conservative MPs to have the whip restored.
 He retired at the 2019 general election.